dlang/DIPs/DIPs/DIP1xxx-ajie.md

 - The plan to disable by-reference iteration of rvalue ranges [1] could be cancelled.
     This has the disadvantage that the purpose of the loop will become harder to see, because one cannot assume that `ref` means that the loop excepts reference semantics.
-    On the other hand, if [DIP1016](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1016.md)
-    gets accepted, this might be the most consistent alternative.
+    On the other hand, if DIP1016 [4] gets accepted, this might be the most consistent alternative with rest of the language.

 - Programmers could be intstructed to use introspection to select whether to iterate by reference or by value.
 This will make coding general-purpose non-mutating loops a